 There are a few tarantula species that live in trees as well.
-Moreover, it is common to find tarantulas in rainforests and jungles as well.
+Moreover, it is common to find tarantulas in rain forests and jungles as well.
 They create their own homes by using their fangs to dig in the ground.
-Spinning a web is not common amongst these arachnids, but what they do is create soft walls with silk.
+Spinning a web is not common among these arachnids, but what they do is create soft walls with silk.

 Bites and Treatment

 Tarantulas have fangs, and when they bite, it can be extremely painful.
 Their mouth openings are like straws and they have barbs on their stomach, which are used for self-defense when danger is near.
 Although a tarantula is a venomous arachnid, the venom that secretes from this species is not as dangerous as the venom of others.